Sudanese nomadic conflicts: May

-On 4 May 2013, a clash between tribes in Abyei district left at least 20 people dead including up to two UN peacekeepers, an Ngok Dinka tribal chief and 17 members of the Misseriya tribe.
-The incident was apparently sparked by the failure of the Ngok Dinka tribe to inform the Misseriya that they would be in the area.
+On 4 May 2013, a clash between tribes in Abyei district left at least 20 people dead including up to two UN peacekeepers, an Ngok Dinka tribal chief and 17 members of the Messiria tribe.
+The incident was apparently sparked by the failure of the Ngok Dinka tribe to inform the Messiria that they would be in the area.

 At the end of May 2013, clashes between the Al-Gimir and Bani Halba tribes in South Darfur left 64 people dead and dozens wounded from both sides.
 The Bani Halba instigated an attack on Intakaina utilising 30 armed vehicles as well as a number of horses.
 The attack was believed to have been caused by a struggle over control of acacia trees used for the production of gum arabic, a stabiliser used in soft drinks.
-The Al-Gimir claimed to have held the disputed land for the last 300 years and that the Bani Halba had been assisted by uniformed men equipped with government-issue weapons.
+The Al-Gimir claimed to have held the disputed land for the last 300 years and that the Bani Halba had been assisted by uniformed men equipped with government-issued weapons.
 An Al-Gimir leader claimed that 94 people had died in the violence and that 1,200 homes had been burnt.
 The United Nations stated that 6,500 people have fled the area of because of the recent violence.

 2014

 November

 At least 133 people were killed and 100 wounded, in the aftermath of clashes between Awlad Omran and Al-Ziyoud groups of the Messiria tribe.
-The clashes occurred in the Kwak area of the West Kordofan state, Sudan.
+The clashes occurred in the Kwak area of West Kordofan state, Sudan.